May 22, 2020

-Dental implants are titanium based metal alloys which integrate to bone.
+Dental implants are titanium based metal alloys which can fuse to bone.
 It acts as an anchor to secure a crown or bridge or denture.
 Nuts and bolts to implant teeth.

 Functioning on prostheses anchored by implants is comfortable because they don’t move like a conventional denture.